 To set up users with access to your NetSuite account, you must have the Administrator role to set up records for them, either employee, vendor, partner, or customer records, depending upon the type of users.
 To add a user, you need to set up a record for that user and on that record, explicitly indicate that access to NetSuite should be provided

 On each record, you need to provide an email address, which serves as the user ID.
-Each record has an Access tab, where you can enable the Give Access option and assign roles.
+Each record has an Access subtab, where you can enable the Give Access option and assign roles.
 For users to have access to NetSuite, they must also have a password.
-Administrators can send an access notification email that includes a link that lets users create their own passwords.
+Users with the Administrator role can send an access notification email that includes a link that lets users create their own passwords.

 For links to instructions for adding NetSuite users, see the topics in Manage Different Types of Users.